census-instrumentation/opencensus-go/internal/readme/source.md

 ## Tags

 Tags represent propagated key-value pairs.
-They can be propagated using context.Context in the same process or can be encoded to be transmitted on the wire and decoded back to a tag.Map at the destination.
+They are propagated using context.Context in the same process or can be encoded to be transmitted on the wire and decoded back to a tag.Map at the destination.

 ### Getting a key by a name

 A key is defined by its name.
 To use a key, a user needs to know its name and type.
-Currently, only keys of type string are supported.
-Other types will be supported in the future.

 [embedmd]:# (tags.go stringKey)

-### Creating a map of tags associated with keys
+### Creating tags and propagating them

-tag.Map is a map of tags.
-Package tags provide a builder to create tag maps.
+Package tag provides a builder to create tag maps and put it into the current context.
+To propagate a tag map to downstream methods and RPCs, New will add the produced tag map to the current context.
+If there is already a tag map in the current context, it will be replaced.

-[embedmd]:# (tags.go tagMap)
+[embedmd]:# (tags.go new)

 ### Propagating a tag map in a context

-To propagate a tag map to downstream methods and RPCs, add a tag map to the current context.
-NewContext will return a copy of the current context, and put the tag map into the returned one.
-If there is already a tag map in the current context, it will be replaced.
+If you have access to a tag.Map, you can also propagate it in the current context:

 [embedmd]:# (tags.go newContext)

-In order to update an existing tag map, get the tag map from the current context, use NewMap and put the new tag map back to the context.
+In order to update existing tags from the current context, use New and pass the returned context.

 [embedmd]:# (tags.go replaceTagMap)